BrendaRuiz/qa-automation-coding-challenge/README.md

 - npm install cypress --save-dev
 3. Cypress allows you to run scripts in two different modes: Interactive and Headless.
 a) Interactive mode:
-# Once the runner is launched, you can select any test suite from to run
-cypress open --config-file 'cypress/e2e/SearchForm.cy.js'
+Once the runner is launched, you can select any test suite from to run cypress open --config-file 'cypress/e2e/SearchForm.cy.js'

 b) Headless mode:
-# By default, in the headless mode, Cypress will run all tests suites (all .spec files)
-npm run cypress:open
+By default, in the headless mode, Cypress will run all tests suites (all .spec files) npm run cypress:open

-NOTE:This is a permanent solution.
-EXPORT saves variables while the terminal window exists.